Whatever you do, DO NOT imagine me taking down half of that muffin in one bite for picture purposes.

 I have been trying to get more lemon – check – honey – check – and chia seeds – check – in my life after having a head cold and also being gifted a cute little jar of chia seeds by a sweet friend.
 And CHIA SEEDS?!
 Hello, where have you been all my life?
 Sometimes I think I live under a rock.

 One thing though: I can’t taste anything.
 Like I might have mentioned, I have this horrible head cold — which, one thing you might not know about me yet is that when I have a head cold, or any kind of physical ailment, you’re going to know about it until every last little sniffle and throat itch and .5 degrees above normal temperature is gone, and yes, I married a saint who somehow manages to avoid duct taping my mouth shut and blocking WebMD on all my devices when I am not well — but one of the symptoms that comes with this horrible head cold is not being able to taste anything.
 I took a bite of muffin this morning and chewed, and chewed, and chewed, waiting for the flavor in my mouth.
 Nothing.

 So then I made the most amazing in the world creamy honey butter glaze that sets up perfectly and looks like smooth dreamy drippy puddle crowning each little muffin, and guess what?
-Then I could taste the moist lemony zing of the muffins!
+Then I could taste the moist lemony zing of the lemon muffins!
 Which leads us back to the scenario I was describing at the beginning of the post that you weren’t supposed to image.
 Don’t.
 Stop.
 Don’t do it.

 This could mean a few things:

 - These lemon muffins taste better with glaze (this is truth, regardless of #2 and #3).

 - My ability to taste food has improved since first tasting a plain muffin this morning which means I’m getting better and Bjork can stop making trips to the drugstore for the aloe-infused Kleenex!
 Hip hip hooray!